 A lump sum IVA retains the same benefits and risks as a sole IVA.

 You may need to sell your property.
-However, you could also release some of the equity instead.
-Typically agreed with creditors before approving the proposal.
+However, you could also release some equity instead.
+Typically, agreed with creditors before approving the proposal.

-May I Continue To Run My Business, If I Enter Into An IVA?
+May I Continue To Operate My Business, If I Enter Into An IVA?

 You remain in control of your business, while you adhere to the terms of the IVA agreement.